JimFowler/books/Books20/Tools/doc/theory.rst

 Initial        =  ? <RE> ?, '.';
 =============  == ==================================================

-The python package ``modgrammer`` is used to parse the comments using the defined grammer.
-This version of **ajbbooks** uses modgrammer-0.10.
+The python package ``modgrammar`` is used to parse the comments using the defined grammar.
+This version of **ajbbooks** uses modgrammar-0.10.
 The code may be found at `pypi.python/org
 <https://pypi.python.org/pypi/modgrammar/0.10>`_ and the documentation
 can be found at `pythonhosted.org
 <http://packages.python.org/modgrammar>`_

-Internal Bookfile Object
+Internal BookFile Object
 ========================

 The internal class BookFile is defined in bookfile.py.